C1 Advanced: Timing and results

 Candidates take the Reading and Use of English, Writing and Listening papers on the same day.
-The Speaking paper is usually taken a few days before or after the other papers, or on the same day.
+The Speaking paper is usually taken a few days before or after the other papers or on the same day.

-The paper-based exam and computer-based exam are offered at test centres throughout the calendar year.
-A directory of all global exam centres and their contact details can be accessed on the Cambridge Assessment English website.

 Successful candidates receive two documents: a Statement of Results and a Certificate.
 Universities, employers and other organisations may require either of these documents as proof of English language skills.

 An online Statement of Results is available to candidates who have sat the computer-based exam two weeks after the exam and to candidates of the paper-based exam approximately four weeks after the exam.
 Successful candidates (those scoring above 160 on the Cambridge English Scale) will receive a hard copy certificate within three months of the exam.

 Holders of a C1 Advanced certificate display similar language ability to candidates who have an IELTS score of 6.5 to 8.0.
 The following table demonstrates a comparison of Cambridge English Scale scores, as used by C1 Advanced, with IELTS band scores.